Low-Earth Satellite Orbit Determination Using Deep Convolutional Networks with Satellite Imagery: Methods

-\paragraph{Extended Kalman filtering and connection problems} In this paper, we present a novel computer-vision-based methodology for orbit determination in which images are used to determine the ECEF vectors and thus the position at later time steps.
-The need for such an approach arises when a satellite loses contact with its ground station, which, as already mentioned, is a frequent occurrence.
-Given the nature of this problem, when contact is lost between satellite and ground station, extended Kalman Filtering cannot work as intended.
-In this scenario, one has only two choices: to use the last received GPS position vector or not to use GPS information in the Kalman update step at all.
-We attempt both approaches and empirically demonstrate that no matter what choice is made, the current state-of-the-art approach, using the Gibbs method in tandem with extended Kalman filtering, performs significantly worse than ResNet50, and slightly worse than many CNNs.
-The second choice will seem quite familiar to those well acquainted with orbital mechanics, since this algorithm essentially solves the differential equations describing satellite motion using Cowell's approach through Runge--Kutta methods \cite{cowell1, cowell2}.
+Given the nature of the scenario analyzed in this paper (when contact is lost between satellite and ground station) extended Kalman filtering cannot work as intended.
+In this scenario, one has only two choices: to use the last received GPS position vector (we will denote this as EKFFG as described in Algorithm \ref{alg:alg2}) or not to use GPS information in the Kalman update step at all (we will denote this as CP as described in Algorithm \ref{alg:alg3}).
+The second choice will seem quite familiar to those well acquainted with orbital mechanics, since this algorithm essentially solves the differential equations describing satellite motion using Cowell's approach through Runge--Kutta methods \footnotemark[1]{} \cite{cowell1}.
+We implement both approaches in the scenario where the satellite has lost connection and demonstrate that no matter what choice is made, the classical approach (using the Gibbs method in tandem with extended Kalman filtering) performs significantly worse than ResNet50 and slightly worse than many CNNs.

-Suppose that we make the first choice and use the last received GPS position vector.
-Whenever a satellite travels in a region with high latency or close to Earth's magnetosphere and loses connection with its ground station, future GPS measurements cannot be received.
-The appropriate algorithm then takes the form shown as Algorithm~\ref{alg2}.
-Henceforth, we shall call this method extended Kalman filtering with fixed GPS coordinates, or EKFFG for short.

-Suppose now that we make the only other choice, namely, we do not use the last received GPS position vector.
-In this case, only the initial state, the initial state error, the covariance of the process noise, and the covariance of the observation noise are taken as inputs.
-Thus, the filter does not have any measurements from sensors to aid its estimations.
-The appropriate algorithm is then Algorithm~\ref{alg3}.
-This is essentially Cowell's method propagated forward in time.
-Henceforth, we shall refer to this algorithm as a Cowell propagator.
-The standard definition of a Cowell propagator does not require that account be taken of drag forces \cite{CowellProp23}.
-In our implementation, we do account for drag, but, if desired, it can be ignored, albeit at the expense of decreased accuracy.